Dr Luca Nelli

 - Research Associate (Institute of Biodiversity Animal Health & Comparative Medicine)

-2016 - present: Research Associate, Institute of Biodiversity, Animal Health and Comparative Medicine, University of Glasgow, Scotland.
+2016 - 2020: Research Associate, Institute of Biodiversity, Animal Health and Comparative Medicine, University of Glasgow.

 2013-2015: Postdoctoral Research Fellow, Dept. of Earth and Environmental Sciences, University of Pavia (Italy).